jmd-dk/concept/doc/tutorial/gadget.rst

 GADGET-2 only allows for the simulation of matter (though besides the standard cold dark matter particles, it further supports (smoothed-particle) hydrodynamical baryons), and always uses a background containing just matter and :math:`\Lambda`.
-Sticking to even the simplest ΛCDM cosmologies (which *do* include photons), neglecting the gravitational tug from radiation is unacceptable for precision simulations.
+Sticking to even the simplest :math:`\Lambda`\ CDM cosmologies (which *do* include photons), neglecting the gravitational tug from radiation is unacceptable for precision simulations.
 To resolve this problem, the usual trick used with Newtonian *N*-body codes is to generate initial conditions at :math:`a = a_{\text{begin}}` using the results of general relativistic perturbations theory (which also accounts for radiation) at :math:`a = 1`, but scaled back in time using the Newtonian growth factor.
 Thus, only the :math:`a = 1` results of such *back-scaled* simulations are really physical.
-The ``realization_options`` :ref:`parameter <realization_options>` in the
-:ref:`parameter file used for this section <param-gadget>` specifies that back-scaling should be used when generating the initial conditions, and also that this should be done within the synchronous gauge (as opposed to the default *N*-body gauge), as is typically used with back-scaling.

-When using back-scaling, the particle velocities are obtained from the same (:math:`\delta`) transfer function as the positions, using a Newtonian approximation.
-The velocities are thus not the actual synchronous gauge velocities, but are in fact closer to the velocities within the *N*-body gauge, as obtained from the :math:`\theta` transfer function and no back-scaling.
-As the synchronous and *N*-body gauge :math:`\delta` transfer functions are quite similar, the back-scaled synchronous gauge initial conditions --- used within this section --- are then in fact very similar to the non-back-scaled *N*-body gauge initial conditions used within CO\ *N*\ CEPT by default.
-The specifications within ``realization_options`` in the :ref:`parameter file <param-gadget>` are thus not very crucial for the results, but mostly put there to comply with the spirit of Newtonian *N*-body simulations and GADGET-2.
-We note again that the real difference between the *N*-body gauge approach and the back-scaled, synchronous gauge approach is to be found outside basic ΛCDM cosmologies and matter-only simulations, where the Newtonian approximations used for the back-scaling break down.
+As CO\ *N*\ CEPT works in *N*-body gauge, the initial conditions generated for this section are in this gauge.
+As the corresponding *N*-body gauge perturbations have not been continually applied to the particles during their evolution, these have drifted away from this gauge.
+As we further did not use back-scaling for the initial conditions (CO\ *N*\ CEPT simply realises the :math:`a = a_{\text{begin}}` *N*-body gauge perturbations directly), the :math:`a = 1` results deviate slightly from what we would have got, starting from back-scaled initial conditions.
+The simulations ran during this section is then not quite compatible with either of these two standards.

+Note that with ``enable_class_background = False`` and without adding in linear species, CO\ *N*\ CEPT *does* evolve the system just like GADGET-2, i.e. with the exact same physics.
+The *N*-body gauge vs. back-scaling issue then only concerns the initial conditions.
+To run CO\ *N*\ CEPT with back-scaled initial conditions, simply provide such an initial snapshot yourself (as back-scaling is not available as an option when generating initial conditions with CO\ *N*\ CEPT).

+With the above note of warning about the perils of insufficient rigour taken towards the two techniques of the *N*-body gauge and back-scaling, let it be said that the results from the two techniques (and indeed the "mixed" technique used by the simulations in this section) differ only slightly
+--- assuming simple :math:`\Lambda`\ CDM cosmologies.